 What Resources Are Available to Agricultural Businesses and Farmers?

-Use the National Renewable Energy Laboratory's (NREL’s) Residential Energy Cost Estimator to determine your annual residential energy use.
-This calculator is especially useful if you have a residence co-located with a business and electricity usage is not separately metered.
-You can deduct the calculator’s estimated energy of the residence from your total energy usage to separate the energy use of the co-located rural small business or agricultural production facility for your Rural Energy for America Program application.
+Use the National Renewable Energy Laboratory's Residential Energy Cost Estimator to determine your annual residential energy use, especially if you have a residence co-located with a business and electricity usage is not separately metered.
+(This can be help with your REAP application).

 Near-Term Needs